The Micro-Aggregated Profit Share: Conclusion

 We use the aforementioned theoretical results to guide our empirical analysis and reassess the extent of market power and profitability in the United States from 1970 to 2020 using firm-level data from US Compustat.
 Our empirical results are the following.
 First, we find that an economically meaningful notion of aggregate markup---the harmonic, sales-weighted markup---has increased from 10\% of price over marginal cost in 1970 to 23\% in 2020.
-Second, we find that the rise in the aggregate markup is explained mostly by the appearance of firms that charge higher markups.
+Second, we find that the rise in the aggregate markup is mostly explained by the appearance of firms that charge higher markups.
 Reallocation of economic activity towards firms with higher markups and markup increases within firms each explain about 25\% of the rise in the aggregate markup.
-Third, we find that aggregate returns to scale have risen from 1.00 in 1970 to 1.13 in 2020.
+Third, we find that aggregate returns to scale have risen from 1.00 in 1970 to 1.13 in 2020, reflecting both rising fixed costs and changes in technology.
 Fourth, despite of the rise in market power, we find that the aggregate profit share in the United States has been constant at 18\% of GDP over the past five decades.
-We reconcile the increase in market power with the constancy of the aggregate profit share by decomposing the profit share into monopoly rents and fixed costs, both as shares of GDP, and showing that the increase in monopoly rents has been entirely offset by increasing fixed costs.
+We reconcile the increase in market power with the constancy of the aggregate profit share by decomposing the profit share into monopoly rents and fixed costs, both as shares of GDP, and showing that the increase in monopoly rents has been entirely offset by rising fixed costs and changing technology.

+Our empirical findings have subtle policy implications.
+In particular, they suggest that a rise in market power does not necessarily call for stricter enforcement of antitrust law.
+If firms use their increase in market power to cover rising fixed costs, aggregate profits as a share of GDP remain stable.
+Although stricter enforcement of antitrust law could lower monopoly rents, it could also cause firms that cannot cover the rising fixed costs to exit the market.
+Fewer firms means less competition, which translates into higher market power for surviving firms.
+Thus, stricter enforcement of antitrust law can paradoxically lead to higher market power.

 Our current empirical analysis is not complete and presents several limitations.
 We see our estimates of the profit share as providing an upper bound for the profit share since certain forms of capital are not correctly measured, and Compustat data are not representative of the US population of firms.
 In future versions of the paper, we plan to use data from the US Census of Manufactures to provide a decomposition of this industry's profit share into monopoly and monopsony rents, as well as to assess the representativeness assumption of Compustat firms for this particular sector.